rscohen2/2025Spr_PiratesandMines/README.md

 # Puzzle Overview

-In this puzzle, you are given a grid of possible sizes 6x6, 8x8 or.
+In this puzzle, you are given a grid of possible sizes 3x3 to 9x9.
 In the grid, there are numbers and empty squares.
 Similar to mindsweeper, the numbers are clues to placement of landmines!
 Unlike mindsweeper, cells in the grid do not move, and there is also the potential to gain treasure!
 The objective of the puzzle is to figure out which empty cells are landmines, and which are treasure.

 To solve the puzzle, you use the given number clues to deterministically solve the positions of the mines and treasure squares.
 For each clue cell, the clue is a sum of the landmines (-1) and treasures (+1) surronding that particular clue cell in all orthogonal directions (up, down, left, right).
 For instance, a clue of 0 could mean that cell is surronded by two treasures (+2) and two landmines (-2)  2-2= 0.